MicrosoftDocs/azure-docs/articles/marketplace/partner-center-portal/create-new-customer-engagement-offer.md

 # Create a Dynamics 365 for Customer Engagement & PowerApps offer

-This topic explains how to create a new Dynamics 365 for Customer Engagement & PowerApps offer.
+This article describes how to create a new Dynamics 365 for Customer Engagement & PowerApps offer.
 All apps for Dynamics 365 for Customer Engagement (PowerApps, Sales, Service, Project Service, and Field Service) must go through our certification process and support a trial experience.
 The certification process checks your solution for standard requirements, compatibility, and proper practices.
 The trial experience allows users to deploy your solution to a live Dynamics 365 environment.

 Before starting, [Create a Commercial Marketplace account in Partner Center](create-account.md) if you haven't done so yet.
 Ensure your account is enrolled in the commercial marketplace program.